mohaseeb/mohaseeb.github.io/index.md

 ### Welcome, I'm Mohamed Abdulaziz Ali Haseeb,

-I am an experienced software and systems engineer, currently working at Ericsson in Sweden.
-I've patience to solve problems and passion to explore and learn new things and I do often come with original ideas.
-I program in several languages and have experience on several machine learning techniques ([checkout my blog](blog/)).
-I am currently interested in building solutions that employ machine learning and AI techniques.
+I currently work as a machine learning engineer at Watty.
+I am interested in automation and building solutions that employ machine learning and AI techniques([checkout my blog](blog/)).
+Before watty, I worked for Ericsson as software and systems engineer.

-My bachelor was in electrical engineering, and I am currently concluding a master in machine learning at KTH (Royal Institute of Technology) of Sweden.
+I hold a Master in machine learning from KTH (Royal Institute of Technology) Sweden, and a Bachelor degree in electrical engineering from university of Khartoum in Sudan.

 <div class="hero"><img src="public/img/out.jpg "/></div>

-If not with my wife and two daughters, I spend my free time, running, watching movies/series, learning, working in a hobby project and sometimes reading a book.
+If not with my wife and daughters, I spend my free time, running, watching movies/series, learning, working in a hobby project and sometimes reading a book.